Aspie96/blog/content/posts/free_software.md

 It's always possible to independently modify and then distribute a free program under the same license.
 When doing so, one is creating a *fork*.

-When building new programs, programmers almost never start from scratch.
+Programmers almost never start from scratch.
 A *library* is a collection of software modules which can be reused as components of larger programs.

-Free programs are often developed cooperatively.
+Software is often developed cooperatively.
 Maintainers of a project can publish its source code online.
 Independent programmers can then contribute by sending *patches* (suggested modifications), which maintainers can choose to *merge* (apply) or not.

 As a result of mutual cooperation and exercise of software freedom, one program can have hundreds of authors and copyright holders.
 Each licenses one's own rights (to the respective portions of the program) to the user.
-In the simplest case, everyone is using the exact same license document.
-Usually it's more complex, but, as long as all licenses are cross-compatible, software freedom is preserved.
-Typically there is only one license (the main and most restrictive one) the end-user actually has reason to care about.
-Maintainers may have to deal with a bit more complexity in order to ensure compliance.

 ## Motivations